mastodon/blog/content/posts/2021-12-08_Mastodon-summary-2021.md

 - 244,634 active users (+814 since January)
 - 2,551 active Mastodon servers

-As for the mastodon.social server, here are some of our numbers:
+As for the mastodon.social server, here are some of our numbers for 2021:

 - 65,052 new sign-ups
 - 17,951 active users